Exploring quark mass dependent three-nucleon forces in medium-mass nuclei

 When using spectral-function regularization for the $F_2$ term, a linear divergence as a function of the cutoff scale is observed~\cite{private_comm}.
-This shows that related short-range 3N couplings would need to be promoted as well as counter terms, see also~\cite{Epelbaum:2025wtj}.
+Hence, if one decides to promote this 3N interaction to \chiralorder{3}, then also short-range 3N couplings at \chiralorder{4} need to be promoted to the same order to act as counter terms, see also~\cite{Epelbaum:2025wtj}.
 With these caveats in mind, we will focus in this work on the new interaction terms derived using dimensional regularization and explore their impact on the properties of medium-mass nuclei.

 We focus in this work only on the most dominant new interaction term, characterized by the coupling $F_2$, whose value was suggested to be in the range $|F_2| \le 1/5 F_\pi^4$~\cite{kn79-f5m9}.
 We investigate the impact of the new $F_2$ interaction in medium‑mass nuclei and assess whether its inclusion leads to an improved description of nuclei compared to established state-of-the-art Hamiltonians.
 To determine the 3N LECs $c_{D}$, $c_{E}$, and $F_{2}$, we employ two different fitting strategies.
 The first strategy relies exclusively on few‑body observables, whereas the second incorporates the experimental ground‑state energy and charge radius of \isotope{O}{16} in addition to the \isotope{H}{3} binding energy.